 Users and customers are two concepts that are often confused.
 When we include them in the concept of onboarding, these two terms become even harder to differentiate.
-This is why we will focus on a comparison of user onboarding vs. customer onboarding in this article.
+This is why we will focus on a comparison of What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. vs. customer onboarding in this article.

 What’s the difference between a user and a customer

 It is crucial to understand the difference between a user and a customer to overcome the difficulty of differentiation.

 A user is a person who uses or operates your service or product to satisfy their needs and solve their problems.
 Users look for taking advantage of what they use.
 They can be customers, too.
 But it is not a must.
 They can be visitors who are only checking on your product.
 Still, they would be classified as your users.

 Usually, we see that users are more open to changes, and they are more flexible than customers.
 Users are not paying you for what they use.
 Until your product becomes useless or extremely hard to operate, users will be highly voluntary to cooperate with you or to use your product.

 A customer, on the other hand, is a person who buys products or services from a shop or business.
 They basically give you money.
 So they will be more passionate about getting whatever you offered in return for their money.